Asymptotic Notations: Big Oh, Big Theta and Big Omega Notation

 We can also plot a graph for this result using x and y-axis.
 The x-axis denotes the input size; Y-axis denotes the runtime and plot point denotes the resultants of the amount of time for a given input size.

-There are three types of asymptotic Notation.
+There are three types of Asymptotic Notation

 1).
 Big-O Notation